cisco/mindmeld/source/blueprints/screening_app.rst

 Setting up language configuration
 """""""""""""""""""""""""""""""""

-Mindmeld supports `ISO 639-1 and ISO 639-2 language codes <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ and `ISO 3166-2 locale codes <https://www.iso.org/obp/ui/#search/code/>`_.
+MindMeld supports `ISO 639-1 and ISO 639-2 language codes <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ and `ISO 3166-2 locale codes <https://www.iso.org/obp/ui/#search/code/>`_.
 Locale codes are represented as ISO 639-1 language code and ISO3166 alpha 2 country code separated by an underscore character, for example, `en_US`.

-For the app to use Spanish in Mindmeld, the ``config.py`` file needs to be configured as follows:
+For the app to use Spanish in MindMeld, the ``config.py`` file needs to be configured as follows:

 .. code-block:: console